CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *	Globally accepted certification.

 ## Corporate Quality
 At the core of all compliance programs are quality systems and the management of those quality systems, allowing the organization to establish a baseline from which it can plan, implement and measure.
 The program is used to demonstrate compliance and also to measure improvement.
-Coupled with its ISO certifications, CenturyLink maintains a customer advocacy function that has a formal charter to evaluate, control and improve the company’s Quality of Service (QoS) to both internal and external customers.
+Coupled with its ISO certifications, Lumen maintains a customer advocacy function that has a formal charter to evaluate, control and improve the company’s Quality of Service (QoS) to both internal and external customers.
 Customer advocacy implements this directive through the management of various quality improvement programs.

 ### ITIL
-CenturyLink strives to provide assurance to existing and future customers that its service standards are among the best in the industry.
-One way CenturyLink has done this is through implementation and adherence to industry best practices known as Information Technology Infrastructure Library (ITIL).
+Lumen strives to provide assurance to existing and future customers that its service standards are among the best in the industry.
+One way Lumen has done this is through implementation and adherence to industry best practices known as Information Technology Infrastructure Library (ITIL).

-Many of CenturyLink’s internal business units have adopted ITIL standards as the basis for management of their services.
+Many of Lumen’s internal business units have adopted ITIL standards as the basis for management of their services.
 ITIL provides a comprehensive, consistent and coherent set of best practices for IT service management, promoting a quality approach to achieving efficient and effective business processes utilizing information systems.

 ## Locations
 Site 	Region 	City, State